figa12/TinkerThursday/OpenMowerLandroid/notes.md

 BOM: https://octopart.com/bom-tool/WcUXLmRi

 - [ ] Get quote from JLC PCB (or others) incl components
-- [ ] Do we need the CAN chip mounted?
+- [x] Do we need the CAN chip mounted?
+  - No, the CAN chip is not in use on the OG OpenMower mainboard.
 - [ ] Why is the center motor controller different from the two others?
   - https://shop.devops.care/openmower/29-openmower-012x-assembled-board.html